 The aloe vera gel is a bit more self-explanatory.
 Aloe is one of the best things to calm inflamed skin, and a sensitive patch of skin loves some aloe to help soothe it.
 Aloe is good for your face, hair health, hair growth, and you can even take it internally for digestion!

-This dessert plant is a truly amazing asset to your natural living pantry.
+This dessert plant is a truly amazing asset to your clean beauty cabinet.
 I always keep a live aloe plant at home, and I have some aloe vera gel in the fridge too.
 I usually put it in one of my DIY natural facials.

-I was pretty skeptical about this working, but I was pleasantly surprised.
+I was pretty skeptical about this working the first time I tried it, but I was pleasantly surprised!
 I had spent the last month shaving my bikini line once a week with a not-so-great razor blade, and my skin was not happy.
 At all.

 If this mixture can work for me, I’m sure it will do wonders for you.
-And I wouldn’t apply it that often.
-I think that once or twice a day should do the trick just fine.
+I just wouldn’t apply it that often if your razor bumps aren’t severe.
+I think that once, maybe twice a day should do the trick just fine.
 You don’t want to dry out your skin with all the aspirin and create new problems.

-Some Tips and Final Thoughts on How to Get Rid of Razor Bumps
+Some Tips and Final Thoughts on How to Get Rid of Razor Burn In an Hour

 Who knew that aspirin tablets and a little bit of aloe vera gel would cure my horrible razor bumps?!
 Please, don’t bother trying any razor bump creams from the store.
 They have toxic ingredients and do nothing for your skin.